Milestones: The Story of Springdales

-Shri Zakir Hussain, Prime Minister of India inaugurates the first wing of the building at Pusa Road.
+Shri Zakir Hussain, President of India inaugurates the first wing of the building at Pusa Road.
 He told the students – “Be proud of your building, but also let the building be proud of you”.
 The building was designed by Anand, Apte & Jhabwala.

 Springdales holds the first of a series of mammoth pageants and cultural presentations

 at Rabindra Rangshala attended by over 3000 people.